 What faults does Lawrence have?
 Support with specific evidence from the text.

-The children laugh at Lawrence and the word “degenerates.
+The children laugh at Lawrence and use the word “degenerates.”
 What does this word mean?
 How does it relate to the Cavendish Home for Boys and Girls?
 Explain the links.

 Why do you think Mrs. Cavendish chose to put Lawrence in the hanger and not Victoria?
 What might her motivation be?
 Explain in detail.